Package Leaflet: Information for the Patient

 Consult your doctor before starting to take Espididol:

-It is essential to use the smallest dose that relieves or controls pain and not to take this medication for longer than necessary to control your symptoms.
+It is important to use the smallest dose that relieves/controls the pain and not to take this medication for longer than necessary to control your symptoms.

-Be especially careful with Espididol:
+Be careful with Espididol:

 Precautions in elderly patients

-Elderly patients have a higher frequency of adverse reactions to NSAIDs, especially gastrointestinal bleeding and perforation, which can be fatal.
+Elderly patients have a higher frequency of adverse reactions to NSAIDs (non-steroidal anti-inflammatory drugs), especially gastrointestinal bleeding and perforation, which can be fatal.

 Do not exceed the recommended dose or treatment duration.

-Inform your doctor or pharmacist before taking Espididol if:
+You should discuss your treatment with your doctor or pharmacist before taking Espididol if:

-Additionally, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure.
+Similarly, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

-Ibuprofen should be used with caution in patients who have or have had asthma, bronchial asthma, chronic rhinitis, or allergic diseases, as ibuprofen has been reported to cause bronchospasm, urticaria, or angioedema in these patients.
+Ibuprofen should be used with caution when administered to patients who have or have a history of bronchial asthma, chronic rhinitis, or allergic diseases, as ibuprofen has been reported to cause bronchospasm, urticaria, or angioedema in these patients.

 Children and adolescents

-During the third trimester, ibuprofen administration is contraindicated.
+In the third trimester, the administration of ibuprofen is contraindicated.

-If you are to undergo any diagnostic test (including blood, urine, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results.
+If you are going to undergo any diagnostic test (including blood tests, urine tests, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results.

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

 Espididol may affect or be affected by other medications.
 For example: